U.S. pork lobby says regulatory changes needed after Trump biotech order

 Hog farmers globally are battling diseases like African swine fever and Porcine Reproductive and Respiratory Syndrome that can kill animals or increase the use of drugs in livestock.

-Dan Kovich, deputy director of science and technology for the National Pork Producers Council, said the FDA needs “to go back to the drawing board” regarding its approach to gene editing.
+Dan Kovich, deputy director of science and technology for the council, said the FDA needs “to go back to the drawing board” regarding its approach to gene editing.

 Kovich said the pork lobby was working with the Trump administration “to discuss ways to move forward and frankly make sure that the FDA hears and understands our concerns.”